Frenchman Coulee Hike for when you just need some Sun

 Jennie Flaming

 Hi!
 I'm Jennie.
 I’m a fourth generation Seattleite.
 I lived in Alaska for many years and I still spend lots of time there every year visiting friends and working as a tour director.
-I've been a guide for many years in both Alaska and Washington, am a field editor for the Milepost and host the Alaska Uncovered Podcast about Alaska Travel.
+I've been a guide for many years in both Alaska and Washington, contribute to the Milepost and host the Alaska Uncovered Podcast about Alaska Travel as well as the Washington State Hiking Podcast.
 I love to share the places I love with visitors, newcomers and my fellow locals.
 I’m so glad to have you here!